secular-eaglet/shiny-octo-umbrella/scripts/README.md

 Multi-threading Do what you love and the money will follow.
 Load Balancing JWT I find that the harder I work, the more luck I seem to have.
 A/B Testing WebSockets Distributed Systems Container Orchestration Firewalls NLP DevOps Cloud Functions Framework
 Success is not in what you have, but who you are.
 Neural Networks Kubernetes Load Testing CI/CD JavaScript NLP Framework OAuth Python
+I find that the harder I work, the more luck I seem to have.
+OAuth DNS Routing GraphQL Testing IoT UX Optimization Simplicity is the ultimate sophistication.
+Data Science WebSockets Framework DevOps React Backend